 - Preparing insurance claims

-According to the Bureau of Labor Statistics, employment for pharmacy technicians is expected to grow 12% by 2026.
-During this time, roughly 47,600 new positions will need to be filled.
+According to the Bureau of Labor Statistics, employment for pharmacy technicians is expected to grow 5 percent from 2021 through 2031.
+During this time, there will be roughly 22,400 open positions to be filled.2

 So, if you've been on the fence about becoming a pharmacy technician, this may be the right time to jump into the field.